Przemyslaw-Pajka/HO-form/README.md

 ### Build a production version
 For build a production version correctly, please download all packages using `npm install`, and then replace in package.json `"homepage": "http://exampleURL"` .Where 'exampleURL' is, you need to replace it to the address you will be using.
 For example `"homepage": "http://127.0.0.1:5500/HO-form/"`.
 Next you must type `npm run` build in terminal.

+### Using XAMPP
+To use with Xampp, download the build folder, and then put it in the htdocs folder.
+Rename the build folder, e.g. to website-name, and then enter localhost/htdocs/website-name in the browser.